Language is communication

 This is frustrating for many people who try to learn a new language while ignoring how language learning works.

-In this article, you’ll learn the essential concepts of language learning that will boost the progress of your language learning endeavors.
+In this article, you’ll learn the essential concepts of language learning that will boost the progress of your language-learning endeavors.

-You’ll also be able to tell if that popular language app is really helpful or it’s just hype.
+You’ll also be able to tell if that popular language app is really helpful or if it’s just hype.